LennyDuan/ProgrammingNotebook/chapter1/javascript/data-structure.md

 var i = queue.shift(); // rear -> 2 -> 3 -> front
 ```

+P.S.
+It's worth noting that Array also has a function named unshift().
+This function adds the passed item to the beginning of an array.

 Code Example & Test: [Array as __Queue__](https://github.com/LennyDuan/LeetCode/blob/master/node/test/util/buidin/array_test.js)

 ### LinkedList